 You now have eCommerce tracking all set up and ready to go.

 Step 3: Install the User Journey Addon

 Also on the Insights » Addons page, you’ll find the User Journey addon.
 Click the Install button to install it.

 That it!
 The User Journey addon is set up and ready to track your users.

 After installing the User Journey addon, your customer journeys will begin tracking.

-To find a report for each buyer, head to WooCommerce » Orders page in your WordPress dashboard.
-Or, head to the order detail page in whichever WordPress eCommerce platform you’re using Then, click on the order you’d like to see the customer journey analytics for.
+To view the detail reports for each buyer, click on one in the order in the User Journey report.
+Or, head to WooCommerce » Orders page in your WordPress dashboard (or the order detail page in whichever WordPress eCommerce platform you’re using).
+Then, click on the order you’d like to see the customer journey analytics for.

 In the order detail page, scroll down to find User Journey by MonsterInsights.

 In your user journey, you’ll see the following customer journey analytics metrics:

 - The journey the user took to order, even if it spans multiple days